HolsteinZahler/python-challenge/README.md

 # python-challenge

-Here is a description of two python scripts each called ``main.py`` contained in each of the two folders in this repository.
-A description of the first is under the [PyBank](PyBank) heading and the second under [PyPoll](PyPoll).
+Here is a description of two python scripts each called ``main.py`` contained in the [PyBank](PyBank) and [PyPoll](PyPoll) folders in this repository.
+The scripts are described under the correspoinding headings below.

 ## PyBank